 5. Or use paint to update your bedroom walls

-Even easier than wallpaper, paint can totally change your room in a matter of hours, plus it's a great way to experiment with colour because it's not really permanent.
-Our choice for bedroom paint would always be soft, rosy hues that are going to be relaxing and you can add more colours in if you want a brighter look.
+Even easier than wallpaper, paint can totally change your room in a matter of hours, plus it's a great way to experiment with color because it's not really permanent.
+Our choice for bedroom paint would always be soft, rosy hues that are going to be relaxing and you can add more colors in if you want a brighter look.

 6. Pick warm ochres, rusts for a bedroom decor idea

 If earthy shades are your thing, look no further than this down to earth scheme from Annie Sloan.
 Her famous chalky paints are the go-to-place if you love natural shades – they have a super quality that looks fabulous on any wall.
-The block design Annie has used here is so on trend – you can recreate it yourself with four colours and a roll of frog tape.
-If you fancy using the same colours they are Old Ochre, Honfleur, Oxford Navy and Scandinavian Pink.
+The block design Annie has used here is so on-trend – you can recreate it yourself with four colors and a roll of frog tape.
+If you fancy using the same colors they are Old Ochre, Honfleur, Oxford Navy and Scandinavian Pink.